Travertine

 Travertine (/ˈtrævərtiːn/ TRAV-ər-teen) is a form of terrestrial limestone deposited around mineral springs, especially hot springs.
-It often has a fibrous or concentric appearance and exists in white, tan, cream-colored, and even rusty varieties.
+It often has a fibrous or concentric appearance and exists in white, tan, cream-colored, and rusty varieties.
 It is formed by a process of rapid precipitation of calcium carbonate, often at the mouth of a hot spring or in a limestone cave.
 In the latter, it can form stalactites, stalagmites, and other speleothems.

-It is frequently used in Italy and elsewhere as a building material.
-Similar (but softer and extremely porous) deposits formed from ambient-temperature water are known as tufa.
+Travertine is frequently used in Italy and elsewhere as a building material.
+Similar, but softer and extremely porous deposits formed from ambient-temperature water are known as tufa.